alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetHumidity-v1.md

 different for each device.
 The step can be 1%, 5%, and 10%, etc. Starting from **MinValue**, valid target value will be represented.
 Difference between **MaxValue** and **MinValue** shall be a multiple of **StepValue**.
-If this interface is for setting the qualitative level of target humidity(When the **MaxValue** is same with **MinValue**), this value shall be set to 1.
+If this interface is for setting the qualitative level of target humidity (when the **MaxValue** is same with **MinValue**), this value shall be set to 1.

 #### SelectableHumidityLevels